 Our safeguarding policy and procedures will be reviewed annually or sooner if required.
 All staff and stakeholders may contribute to the development of our policies and procedures.

-Our policy will be published on our schools' websites and paper copies are available in each School's reception area.
+Our policy will be published on our website and paper copies are available upon request.